DanielGallo/AssetRegisterTests/README.md

 2. Sign up for an account on the [Asset Register app](https://se.sencha.com/AssetRegister/Register.aspx).

-3. Update the login credentials being used in `Login.js`.
+3. Update the login credentials being used in the `Login.js` test suite.

 4. Run the tests within Sencha Studio.